coderefinery/sphinx-localtime/README.md

 * Using `+03:00` and similar seems safe.
 * Using long names like `Europe/Helsinki` would be good but `dateutil.parser.parse` doesn't recognize them.
-* Short abbreviations like `EDT`, `EEST` are would work, but we need a generate a list of them all, but they aren't necessarily unique. (`pytz.all_timezones_set` is a starting point but it doesn't have summer times, for example).
+* Short abbreviations like `EDT`, `EEST` should work, but only for some common ones, and it seems that all the summer/daylight saving ones don't.
+One could generate a list of all abbreviations, but they aren't necessarily unique.
+(Anything listed in `pytz.all_timezones_set` should work).
   * It *does* work for your local timezone.
 So it'll act differently on different build hosts...
+  * Short non-summer time names are wrong when used in summer time.

-Currently it is safest to use `+03:00`.
+Currently it is safest to use formats such as `+03:00`.